apache/doris-website/docs/data-operate/import/transaction-load-manual.md

 {'label':'txn_insert_b55db21aad7451b-b5b6c339704920c5', 'status':'VISIBLE', 'txnId':'10013'}
 ```

+This method not only achieves atomicity, but also in Doris, it enhances the writing performance of `INSERT INTO VALUES`.

+If user enables `Group Commit` and transaction insert at the same time, the transaction insert will work.

 See [Insert Into](load-atomicity.md#insert-into) for more details.

 ### Multiple `INSERT INTO SELECT`, `UPDATE`, `DELETE` for multiple tables